What Are The Best Exercises For Biceps Tendonitis?

 If you use your arms over your head a lot you're more likely to pinch the biceps tendon.

 The long head of the biceps attaches at a bone on the top of your shoulder joint called the supraglenoid tubercle.

 The bicep tendon also attaches into the glenoid labrum is often involved in a type of labral tear called a SLAP lesion (Superior Labrum from Anterior to Posterior)

 As you can see, the space that the biceps tendon runs through is very narrow.
 It's about a centimeter wide ad best.

 If you happen to have some bone spurs in your shoulder, they can narrow the space even further.

 There are also several other structures that have to run through that space such as your rotator cuff tendons and a bursa.

-So there are a lot of things that can get pinched and when you have an impingement in your shoulder.
+There are several structures that can get pinched and when you have shoulder impingement:

 - The biceps tendon